isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

     * Boys are not allowed to pierce ears or wear ear studs.
     * Spectacles (if worn) should be plain frame and non-tinted, unless recommended by the physician.
     * Nails must be kept short and clean.
 No varnish or hardener is allowed.

+**5. Behaviour in the Assembly Area**

+*   There should be silence when students gather at the assembly area.

+*   Students are expected to read a book before morning assembly / pledge-taking ceremony in the assembly area.

+**6. Behaviour during Curriculum Time**

+*   Students are to bring their books to school according to their daily time-table and submit all homework and assignments on time.

+*   Students are only allowed to leave the classroom when permission is granted by the teacher.
+Students should display the “Exit Permit” pass prominently when leaving the classroom.

+*   Students are expected to read a book while waiting for their teachers in the classrooms.

+*   Students will observe silence and move in an orderly manner to and from the classroom.
+They are to move according to their class in twos and always keep to their left.

+*   Students must ensure that their classrooms doors are closed and lights and fans switched off when not in use.

+**7. Behaviour during Recess Time**

+*   Students should queue up in an orderly manner when buying food or drinks.

+*   Students are to keep the canteen clean.

+*   Students should not run or play in the canteen.

+*   Food and drinks should be consumed ONLY in the canteen.

+*   For hygiene reasons, all students are encouraged to: –

+     i)  wash their hands before and after consumption of food; &

+     ii)  use cutlery when consuming their food.

+*   Used crockery must be returned to the respective receptacles provided.

+*   When the music is played towards the end of recess time, students are to line up at their respective assembly area.